imsnif/bandwhich/README.md

 #### Download a prebuilt binary
 If you're on linux, you could also get the generic binary from the releases.

-#### Other Linux flavours
+#### Windows / Other Linux flavours

 `bandwhich` can be installed using the Rust package manager, cargo.
-If it's not in your distro repositories or the available version is too old, you can install it via [rustup](https://rustup.rs/).
+It might be in your distro repositories if you're on linux, or you can install it via [rustup](https://rustup.rs/).
 You can find additional installation instructions [here](https://doc.rust-lang.org/book/ch01-01-installation.html).

 The minimum supported Rust version is **1.39.0**.